Migration Guide to 9.x (2025-05-10)

 }

-[!NOTE] for a complete list of option changes, visit the Vanilla-Calendar-Pro migration page, which details every single options with their new associated option names.
+**Info** for a complete list of option changes, visit the Vanilla-Calendar-Pro [migration](https://github.com/uvarov-frontend/vanilla-calendar-pro/wiki/\[Migration-from-v2.*.*]-New-API-for-all-options-and-actions-in-v3.0.0) page, which details every single option and their new associated option names.

-You can start using these new properties and options (shown below) in v9.0 and above.
+**You can already start using these new options and props (shown below) in v9.0 and above.**

-So when I created the project, I used a few TypeScript Enums and I thought that was great, however what I didn't know at the time is that all of these Enums are ending up in the final transpiled JS bundle and that takes space (but type do not).
-So in the next major, I'm planning to remove most of these Enums and replace them with string literal types (type instead of enum because type aren't transpiled and enum are).
-So you should consider using string types as much, and as soon, as possible in all your new grids and eventually make the changes in your older grids.
-Note that at the moment, these are only tagged as deprecations and they will only be dropped in the future (not now, but still, you should consider making this change in the near future), for example:
+When I created the project, I started using a few TypeScript Enums and I thought that was pretty nice, but little did I know that all of these Enums were ending up in the final transpiled JS bundle which ends up taking extra space (but `type` do not) that we could eventually gain back.
+So in the next major, I'm planning to remove most of these Enums and replace them with string literal types (use `type` instead of `enum` because again `type` aren't transpiled and `enum` are).
+So you should consider using string types as much, and as soon, as possible in all of your new grids and eventually make the changes in your older grids.
+At the moment, these are all tagged as deprecations and they will only be dropped in the future (not now, but still, you should consider making these changes sooner rather than later), for example:

 columns = [{